Yoriis/Yoriis/README.md

 # Hello, World! 👋

 I'm Yara Allam, a sophomore at the Faculty of Computer and Data Science at Alexandria University.
 My concentration is in Intelligent Systems and I have a deep love for Machine Learning and Data Science.
-I'm also interested in web development, though as a means to display my ideas to trhe world.
+I'm also interested in web development, though as a means to display my ideas to the world.

 ## 🧠 Interests